Course unit details:

 Teaching and learning methods

-The course unit will be delivered in a variety of ways including lectures, and group or individual tutorials.
-Students will be required to work both independently and in small groups and active student participation will be encouraged at all times.
+The course unit will be delivered in a variety of ways including lectures, and group tutorials.
+Guest speakers from specialist research areas within child development will be utilised appropriately to enhance student experience.
+Students will be required to work both independently and in small groups and student participation will be encouraged at all times.

 Transferable skills and personal qualities